Roseola: Other symptoms

 A small percentage of children acquire HHV-6 with few signs or symptoms of the disease.
 Children with HHV-6 infection can also present with myringitis (inflammation of the tympanic membranes), upper respiratory symptoms, diarrhea, and a bulging fontanelle.
 In addition, children can experience pharyngitis with lymphoid hyperplasia seen on the soft palate and swelling of the eyelids.
 These symptoms usually present during the febrile phase of roseola.
-Cervical and postocciptal lymphadenopathy can also be seen, but this generally presents 2–4 days after the onset of the febrile phase.
+Cervical and postoccipital lymphadenopathy can also be seen, but this generally presents 2–4 days after the onset of the febrile phase.

 In rare cases, HHV-6 can become active in an adult previously infected during childhood and can show signs of mononucleosis.

 Cause

 There are nine known human herpesviruses.
 Of these, roseola has been linked to two: human herpesvirus 6 (HHV-6) and human herpesvirus 7 (HHV-7), which are sometimes referred to collectively as Roseolovirus.
-These viruses are of the Herpesviridae family and the Betaherpesvirinae subfamily, underwhich Cytomegalovirus is also classified.
-HHV-6 has been further classified into HHV-6A and HHV-6B, two distinct viruses which share 88% of the same DNA makeup, with HHV-6B the most common cause of roseola.
+These viruses are of the Herpesviridae family and the Betaherpesvirinae subfamily, under which Cytomegalovirus is also classified.
+HHV-6 has been further classified into HHV-6A and HHV-6B, two distinct viruses that share 88% of the same DNA makeup, with HHV-6B the most common cause of roseola.

 After infection, these viruses enter a latent phase.
 Roseola caused by HHV-7 has been linked to the ability of HHV-7 infection to reactivate latent HHV-6.

 Spread

 After exposure to roseola, the causative virus becomes latent in its host but is still present in saliva, skin, and lungs.
-HHV-6 is thought to be transmitted from previously exposed or infected adults to young children by the shedding of virus through saliva.
+HHV-6 is thought to be transmitted from previously exposed or infected adults to young children by shedding the virus through saliva.
 Even so, most cases of roseola are transmitted without known exposure.

 Diagnosis

 The diagnosis of roseola is made clinically based on the presence of the two phases: fever and rash.
-Laboratory testing is seldom used as the results do not alter management of the disease.
-An exception is in people who are immunocompromised in who serologic tests with viral identification can be used to confirm the diagnosis.
+Laboratory testing is seldom used as the results do not alter the management of the disease.
+An exception is in people who are immunocompromised in whom serologic tests with viral identification can be used to confirm the diagnosis.

-Roseola should be differentiated from other similar-appearing illnesses, such as rubella, measles, fifth disease, scarlet fever, and drug reactions.
-This differentiation may be determined based on symptoms.
+Roseola should be differentiated based on symptoms from other similar-appearing illnesses, such as rubella, measles, fifth disease, scarlet fever, and drug reactions.

 Prevention

-Many viruses can cause Roseola and are shed by carriers without symptoms.
+Many viruses can cause roseola and are shed by carriers without symptoms.
 Because of this and the fact that most children with the disease are not seriously ill, there is no particular method of prevention.
-Proper hygienic measures, like regular handwashing, can be implemented as a routine method of prevention.
-Those who have been exposed or infected have been shown to shed the virus for the rest of their lives.
-Because of this, there are no current guidelines regarding children staying home or away from child-care when infected.
+Proper hygienic measures, like regular handwashing, can be implemented as a routine prevention method.
+Those exposed or infected have been shown to shed the virus for the rest of their lives.
+No current guidelines exist regarding children staying home or away from child care when infected.